tilemill-project/tilemill/_posts/docs/guides/0203-01-01-osm-bright-mac-quickstart.md

 ### PostGIS

-There are a several possible routes for installing PostGIS on OS X, including installing with [homebrew](http://brew.sh) or downloading packages from <http://postgresapp.com> or <http://www.kyngchaos.com/software:postgres>.
+There are a several ways to install PostGIS on OS X, including using the pre-built packages from <http://postgresapp.com> or <http://www.kyngchaos.com/software:postgres> and building from scratch with [homebrew](http://brew.sh).

-If you are already familiar with `homebrew` then we recommend using that for installing PostgreSQL and PostGIS.
-Otherwise we recommend using the packages from KyngChaos.
-We do not recommend PostgresApp at this time because the current release (`v9.2.4`) includes a [broken PostGIS installation due to a missing libtiff library](https://github.com/PostgresApp/PostgresApp/issues/111).
+We prefer <http://postgresapp.com> since its standalone `.app` based package and graphical tools make it the most approachable for those new to postgres.
+However if you are familiar with `homebrew` and prefer source compiles then `brew install postgis` can work great.
+Consider the `KyngChaos` approach an excellent fallback if the other methods do not work.

+#### Installing Postgres.app

+[Download it here](http://postgresapp.com/).
+Unzip the download and drag the app into your Applications folder.

+After installation you'll want to make sure that the command line tools that come with Postgres.app are available.
+Run these two commands in the Terminal:

+    echo 'export PATH="/Applications/Postgres.app/Contents/MacOS/bin:$PATH"' >> ~/.bash_profile
+    source ~/.bash_profile

 #### Installing PostgreSQL/PostGIS with homebrew

+Skip this step if you already installed `Postgres.app`.

 First make sure your homebrew install is up to date: